 Recent developments in research and the law have underscored the importance of allowing children appropriate levels of participation in the decisions that affect their lives.
-The interventions described in this article are largely focused on creating a situation that empowers children with the ability to cope more effectively, make reasoned decisions, and communicate their feel-945 ings effectively.
+The interventions described in this article are largely focused on creating a situation that empowers children with the ability to cope more effectively, make reasoned decisions, and communicate their feelings effectively.

-Difficulties are created when parents or professionals respond too literally to statements from a child that may reflect the child's mood, temporary reactions, or deference to the more powerful parent.
-Children may appear emphatic, decisive, and well-prepared when they are discussing the issue 950 about which they were expecting questions.
+Difficulties are created when parents or professionals respond too literally to statements from a child, as these may reflect the child's mood, temporary reactions, or deference to the more powerful parent.
+Children may appear emphatic, decisive, and well-prepared when they are discussing the issue about which they were expecting questions.
 They may have had long hours of exposure to adult information and language, which adds to an impression of maturity.
-Children of high-conflict families, however, may be pseudomature, presenting an adult-like and reasoned facade when discussing "what they want," but dissolving into tears, regression, and acting-out behavior 955 when the interview is broadened or when an adult asks about contradictory information or ambivalent feelings (Garber, 2011).
+Children of high-conflict families, however, may be pseudo-mature, presenting an adult-like and reasonable appearance when discussing "what they want," but dissolving into tears, regression, and actingout behavior when the interview is broadened or when an adult asks about contradictory information or ambivalent feelings (Garber, 2011).

 This can create a dilemma for the therapist and the court.
 The privacy and safety of the therapeutic setting may be important for the child, and may be the only place where the child can speak freely.
-Conversely, and 960 sometimes simultaneously, the child may be relying on the therapist to convey information that the child is unable to express himself/herself.
+Conversely, and sometimes simultaneously, the child may be relying on the therapist to convey information that the child is unable to express himself/herself.
 A full discussion of this issue is beyond the scope of this article, but the dilemma is worth noting and considering in treatment plans.
-In such a situation the court may or may not order limited sharing of information, or it may give such con-965 trol to a minor's attorney.
+In such a situation the court may or may not order limited sharing of information, or may give such control to a minor's attorney.
 Children and therapists can work toward safe and managed information sharing, when it is necessary to do so.